rshetty22166145/TFC-GYM/README.md

 # TFC-GYM
 ## A Website for a fictional Toronto Fitness Club Gym.
-Frontednd built with React and bootstrap.
-Backend is SQL and Django
+Frontend built with React and bootstrap.
+Backend is SQL and Django.
+## Contributors: